TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/semaine1.md

 ### d.
 Creating our custom power supply

 To further our study of the MPU-6050 sensor and to be able to test its functionning, we should build a small custom power supply that provides safe and stable voltage to all components.
-For that we will use the **built-in tension regulator** from the Arduino UNO board and a **9V electric battery".
+For that we will use the **built-in tension regulator** from the Arduino UNO board and a **9V electric battery**.

 #### Here's a synoptic diagram to better illustrate it all: